Who is Ian Roberts, the Iowa school superintendent accused by ICE of being in the US illegally?

 On Friday, the popular superintendent of Des Moines Public Schools again made headlines after he was detained by immigration officers, according to the Department of Homeland Security, which claims he’s in the country illegally and has weapon possession charges.

-Roberts was then placed on administrative leave by the Des Moines Public School Board on Saturday after a vote determined he was unable to perform his duties.
+Roberts was then placed on paid administrative leave pending more information by the Des Moines Public School Board on Saturday after a vote determined he was unable to perform his duties.

+“Yesterday came as a shock to all of us.
+I want to be clear today: We still do not have all of the facts,” Board Chair Jackie Norris said at the meeting.

 For Roberts’ colleagues, the more than 30,000 students he oversaw and their parents, the episode offered another unforgettable lesson: A close-up look at the Trump administration’s unrelenting crackdown on immigration – which has seen raids on workplaces and arrests of community pillars such as a firefighter, a journalist and a pastor.